The Lowery's and The War Between The States

 47th, and 55th Georgia Infantry.
 These shock troops were needed in

-Virginia, where (Gen.) Grant was on the "road to Richmond" opening with
+Virginia, where (Gen.) Grant was on the "road to Richmond"

 the Wilderness Campaign (5-7 May 1864) , or defend north Georgia from the